OWASP/owasp-mastg/Document/0x02-Frontispiece.md

 Please consult the laws in your country before executing any tests against mobile apps by utilizing the MSTG materials.
 Refrain from violating the laws with anything described in the MSTG.

+The MSTG project is also NOT supporting in any way of unethical activities and if you come across such requests please reach out to the project leaders and raise this to us.

 Neither OWASP, project leaders, authors or anyone else involved in this project is going to accept responsibility for your actions.

 The intention of the MSTG is not to encourage hacking or malicious activities!
 Instead, the goal of the project is to document different attacks against mobile apps and it's risk and offer ways to reduce or mitigate it's risk.